scaleoutsystems/digital-pathology-tutorial/README.md

 ```

 3. Setup dependencies to set up environment
-Install dependncies by the following command:
+Install dependencies by the following command:
 ```bash
 $ pip install -r requirements.txt
 ```

-4. Download the file and place it in the  folder (replacing any potential existing client.yaml)
+4. Access the FEDn UI and download the network configuration file, then place it in the folder (replacing any potential existing client.yaml)

 5. Start the client!
 ```bash